How to Support Your Spouse Through Job Loss Depression

 • Avoid minimizing: (“It’s not that bad,” “Others have it worse”).

 • Acknowledge reality: “This situation really sucks.
-It’s okay to feel angry/scared/overwhelmed.”
+It’s okay to feel angry, scared, or overwhelmed.”

 • Use “we” language: “We’ll get through this together,” “We’re a team.”

-• Remind them: “I love you for who you are, not your job title.”
+• Remind them: “I love you for who you are, not your job title or income.”

 7 Concrete Ways to Help Your Spouse